Recipes

 Description:

 Pretty good cookies!
-Named after the fact I discovered these right as the pandemic hit the US back in March 2020
+Named after the fact I discovered these right as the pandemic hit back in March 2020

-Original recipe called them something like "single serving cookies", hence the reason the ingredient list has very small portions, and the reason why I've got an 8x variant I normally cook when making these
+Original recipe called them something like "single serving cookies", hence why the 1x version makes very few, and why I've also got a 4x and 8x version for making more than just a couple cookies at a time

 I cannot for the life of me though find the source of this cookie recipe.
 If I find it I'll add it to here.
 I do know it was submitted by someone named "TEMPESTE", but I can't get any results with that, so ¯\_(ツ)_/¯